 Founders Rex and Bruce are crowned as the pioneers of brown sugar cheese milk teas in Singapore; a taste that’s admittedly not for all but if you’re one for rich, heavy cream in bubble teas, R&B Tea’s Brown Sugar Boba Milk with Cheese Brulee would probably be your cup of boba.
 On top of the regular brown sugar milk concoction that’s so widely favoured, a supple layer of cream cheese is added on top before being torched to give a fragrant “brulee” factor.

 In early 2019, Gong Cha made a victorious return to our shores, much to the delight (and relief) of Gong Cha-frequenters.
 An overwhelming amount of supporters crowded outlets on its re-opening day and until today, the established tea store remains a crowd favourite.
 The classic Pearl Milk Tea is still a bestseller.

 Great tea leaves

-While bobas and brown sugar syrups receive all the praise in recent years, a key player that often gets overlooked is the quality tea leaves utilised in drink.
-Taiwanese Chicha San Chen definitely gets this part right with its Cassia Black Tea with Mousse ($4.70) and Green Tea with Honey ($4.20), which were awarded with the Highest International Authority iTQi certification, which is apparently equivalent to a Michelin 3-star.
+While boba and brown sugar syrup receive all the praise in recent years, a key player that often gets overlooked is the tea leaves utilised in the drinks.
+Taiwanese Chicha San Chen definitely gets this part right with its Cassia Black Tea with Mousse and Green Tea with Honey, which were awarded with the Highest International Authority iTQi certification, which is apparently equivalent to a Michelin three-star accolade.